Andriamahay11master/SpendWise/README.md

 - `GET /api/user/:id` — get user by id
 - `POST /api/expenses` — create a new expense
 - `POST /api/budget` — create a new budget
-- `POST /api/user` — create a new user
-- `POST /api/user/forget-password` — forget user password
-- `POST /api/login` — login user
-- `PUT /api/budget` — update budget
-- `PUT /api/user/:id` — update user by id
+- `PUT /api/budget/:id` — update a budget by id
 - `DELETE /api/expenses/:id` — delete an expense

 ### Category endpoints

 - `GET /api/categories` — fetch all categories
 - `GET /api/categories/:name/color` — get a category color by name
+- `GET /api/categories/:name/budgetCurrent` — get the current category budget
+- `GET /api/categories/:name/expenses/count` — count expenses in a category
 - `POST /api/categories` — create a new category
+- `PUT /api/categories/:name/budgetCurrent` — update the current category budget
 - `DELETE /api/categories/:id` — delete a category

+User and authentication routes are present in `server/routes/userRoutes.ts`, but they are not currently mounted by `server/index.ts` and are therefore not available through the running API yet.

 ## Main routes